tiipiik/oc-catalog/README.md

 * Choose the template to render the category list
 * Display subcategories
 * Make custom title from the component parameters
-* Choose render view : you can actually use `menu_list` or `ìmage_list` to display categories by different ways.
-You can also create your render view if needed.
+* Choose render view : by default there's `menu_list` and `ìmage_list` to display categories by different ways.
+You can also create any other render view if needed.

 ### Product list
 Display a list of products related to the current category.